statichunt/geeky-hugo/exampleSite/content/blog/best-online-course-platforms.md

 ### 3. edX

 Created by Harvard and MIT, edX is a nonprofit online education platform that delivers high-quality courses from top universities.
 Its emphasis on access and academic integrity makes it a strong contender in the higher education space.
 You can explore ideas and structure using their [edX free course offerings](/blog/edx-free-online-course/) as inspiration for your own learning materials.

 Best for: Educational organizations or instructors with a research-driven or formal teaching background.

 ### 4. LinkedIn Learning

 Focused on career development and skill building, LinkedIn Learning (formerly Lynda.com) has thousands of professional-grade courses across categories like marketing, leadership, and tech.
 Because learners can showcase completed courses directly on their LinkedIn profiles, it's ideal for anyone selling professional development or industry certifications.

 Best for: Career coaches, consultants, and educators offering business-centric content.

 ### 5. Skillshare

 Skillshare excels in creative learning.
 It features project-based classes in design, photography, entrepreneurship, and writing.
 Its subscription model allows users to take unlimited classes, which helps creators earn passive income through royalties.
 The platform is ideal for individuals building a brand around creativity and skill sharing.

 Best for: Creatives, freelancers, and entrepreneurs growing a personal learning community.

-### Smart Ways to Sell Digital Products Online
+### Remote Learning Strategies

 Online learning platforms are just one part of the digital product economy.
-If you're interested in building a scalable income, consider these additional avenues:
+If you're interested in building a scalable income, consider these additional remote learning strategies:

 #### Educational Video Courses